How to become an estimator

 Professional and industry bodies

-You could apply to join the Association of Cost Engineers for professional development, networking opportunities and industry news.
+You could join the Association of Cost Engineers for professional development, to make new networking contacts and learn about industry news.

 Further information

-You can find more details about working in construction and engineering from:
+You can find more details about working as an estimator in construction and engineering from: